aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

 * **Test Plan Document** – This document outlining the objectives, scope, strategy, environment, and approach used in testing the level.

-* **Gameplay and Logic Checklist** – A detailed checklist covering all map zones (A1–A9), scripted events, enemy encounters, puzzles, pickups, and transitions.
+* 📎 **[Gameplay and Logic Checklist](https://github.com/aleksandar023/hl2-custom-level-testing/blob/eb85b0661592b8e2e0afdaf15278467a1480a820/hl2_custom_level_checklist.md)** – A detailed checklist covering all map zones (A1–A9), scripted events, enemy encounters, puzzles, pickups, and transitions.
 Used to drive and document test coverage.

 * **Bug Report Log** – A log of all identified bugs, including descriptions, reproduction steps, affected entities, map areas, and resolution status.